State of NJ Options for Back Taxes

 The Division will only release a COD in different situations.
 First, if the taxes owed, including any penalties, interest, and collection fees, has been paid in full.
 Second, it may release a COD if the taxes owed is satisfied through a Closing Agreement or Penalty Abatement.

 Taxpayers have many tools at their disposal when dealing with back taxes in the State of New Jersey.
 With that said, New Jersey has a statute of limitations to hold open filed CODs.
 Additionally, the penalty, interest, and collection fees system results in reasonable taxes owed ballooning into crippling liabilities.
 Therefore, taxpayers should consult with a qualified tax professional as soon as these problems arise to determine which course of action is most appropriate for their situation.
+You can also find the top-rated professionals by license type below.

 Disclaimer: This article is not legal or tax advice.
 This article should not be used as a substitute for the advice of a competent attorney or tax professional admitted or authorized to practice in your jurisdiction.